McDonnell F-101 Voodoo: F-101C / RF-101H

-The F-101A fighter-bomber had been accepted into Tactical Air Command (TAC) service despite a number of problems.
+The F-101A fighter-bomber had been accepted into TAC service despite a number of problems.
 Among others, its airframe had proven to be capable of withstanding only 6.33 g (62 m/s²) maneuvers, rather than the intended 7.33 g (72 m/s²).
 An improved model, the F-101C, was introduced in 1957.
 It had a 500 lb (227 kg) heavier structure to allow 7.33-g maneuvers as well as a revised fuel system to increase the maximum flight time in afterburner.
-Like the F-101A it was also fitted with an underfuselage pylon for carrying nuclear weapons, as well as two hardpoints for 450 USgal drop tanks.
-A total of 47 were produced.
+Like the F-101A, it was also fitted with an underfuselage pylon for carrying nuclear weapons, as well as two hardpoints for 450 USgal drop tanks.
+A total of 47 F101Cs were produced.

 Originally serving with the 27th Tactical Fighter Wing at Bergstrom AFB, Texas, the aircraft was transferred in 1958 from TAC to the 81st Tactical Fighter Wing, part of United States Air Forces in Europe (USAFE) which operated three squadrons from the twin RAF air stations Bentwaters & Woodbridge.
 The 78th Tactical Fighter Squadron was stationed at Woodbridge, while the 91st and 92nd were stationed at Bentwaters.
 The 81st TFW served as a strategic nuclear deterrent force, the Voodoo's long-range putting almost all of the Warsaw Pact countries, and targets up to 500 mi deep into the Soviet Union within reach.

 Both the A and C model aircraft were assigned to the 81st TFW and were used interchangeably within the three squadrons.
 Operational F-101A/C were upgraded in service with Low Angle Drogued Delivery (LADD) and Low Altitude Bombing System (LABS) equipment for its primary mission of delivering nuclear weapons at extremely low altitudes.
 Pilots were trained for high speed, low-level missions into Soviet or Eastern Bloc territory, with primary targets being airfields.
 These missions were expected to be one-way, with the pilots having to eject behind Soviet lines.

 The F-101C never saw combat and was replaced in 1966 with the F-4C Phantom II.
 Thirty-two aircraft were later converted for unarmed reconnaissance use with the RF-101H designation.
 They served with Air National Guard units until 1972.